Documentation conventions¶

 Markdown:

-- Start a new line for every sentence (it helps with diffs).
+- Start a new line for each sentence (it helps with diffs).
+Aim to keep lines under 100 characters, by breaking at sensible places.

 - Use